Vacation rentals in Jamaica Beach

 Just 30 minutes’ drive from downtown Galveston and 90 minutes from Houston, Jamaica Beach was once a weekend vacation destination, but the town was incorporated in 1975 and it’s now a tight-knit community with a relaxed, small-town feel.
 The northwestern half of Jamaica Beach is carved through with canals that feed into West Bay and are great for kayaking and birdwatching, and the city also boasts a park and a public swimming pool that’s particularly popular during those hot Texas summers.
 But the main attraction here is the beach itself, with its wide stretches of sand and the warm waters of the Gulf of Mexico.

-When is the best time to stay in a vacation rental in Jamaica Beach?
+The best time to stay in a vacation rental in Jamaica Beach

-Summer is the busiest time of year to stay in one of Jamaica Beach’s rentals, especially on weekends and holidays.
+Summer is the busiest time of year in Jamaica Beach, especially on weekends and holidays.
 Vacationers, as well as daytrippers from Houston, flock to the Gulf Coast to escape the heat and humidity by splashing around in the surf.
 However, July, August, and September also bring a slight risk of hurricanes, so be sure to check the forecast.

 Winters here are mild and lovely, but the best times of year are really spring and fall, when the weather is still warm but not scorching, and the crowds thin out, allowing Jamaica Beach to resume its laid-back pace.
 These shoulder season months are also when you’ll catch local events such as the annual Easter egg hunt, city-wide garage sale, and beach cleanups, and when birders come to watch the spring and fall migrations along the Central Flyway.